kth-gt/cb2442/lab/b1/readme.md

 or collections of genomes to be scanned very fast.
 However, it takes a bit more bioinformatics expertise to go through the very large files that are produced, so we'll do this in a slightly simplified way this time.
 Let's look for RNA-polymerases, that is, the enzymes that transcribe DNA into RNA.
-They have already been downloaded from NCBI as described [here] (https://www.youtube.com/watch?v=OC74-DpkWjE), using "Bacteria" and "RNA polymerase" as keywords.
-You can retrieve this file directly from Canvas as Modules → Computer exercises → Input files → polymerases.fasta
-Now look into this fasta file.
+They have already been downloaded from NCBI as described [here](https://www.youtube.com/watch?v=OC74-DpkWjE), using "Bacteria" and "RNA polymerase" as keywords.
+You can retrieve this file directly as [`polymerases.fasta`](polymerases.fasta) Now look into this fasta file.
 A lot of the sequences are described as “CDS”.
 * Q9 What does that mean?
 What is the difference between CDS, EST and ORF?
 * Q10 How many sequences are there in the fasta file?
 This can be quickly counted through